bincat99/h2thereum/study_bitcoin.md

 ## index
 1. Understand Bitcoin
   * 1.1 What is Bitcoin?
-  * 1.2 What is mining?
+  * 1.2 Mining
+  * 1.3 Proof of Work
-  * 1.3 What is process of Bitcoin transaction? (to be added)
+  * 1.4 Process of Bitcoin transaction?

 ## 1. Understand Bitcoin
 ### 1.1 What is Bitcoin?